Here's what's in the House foreign aid bills

 Ukrainian Prime Minister Denys Shmyhal told All Things Considered that U.S. aid is vital.

-"During this six months without support from the U.S., the situation on the ground is difficult," he says.
+"During this six months without support from the U.S., the situation on the ground is difficult," he said.
 "We have a lack of ammunition for artillery.
-We have a lack of middle and long-range equipment, so this support is crucial for us."
+We have a lack of middle- and long-range equipment, so this support is crucial for us."

 The bill for Ukraine provides nearly $61 billion in assistance, in line with the measure the Senate passed.
 This would include two things Ukraine says it needs urgently — a resupply of artillery rounds and air defense missiles.
 Notably, the House version converts financial assistance to Ukraine's government, separate from military assistance, into a loan.